 The awarding of the professorship will be based on merit as evidenced by prior publications in top tier referred journals in the applicant’s respective field and on evidence of future transformational research.
-Funds from the award are intended for scholarly purposes that may include any expenses ordinarily allowable by the University of Oregon, including, but not limited to, support of undergraduate, graduate, and post-doctoral research.
+Funds from the award are intended for scholarly purposes that may include any expenses ordinarily allowable by the University of Oregon or the Phil and Penny Knight Campus for Accelerating Scientific Impact, including, but not limited to, support of undergraduate, graduate, and post-doctoral research.

-“Science and Mathematics” is to be construed to mean exclusively the current departments of biology, chemistry, physics, math, and computer science, or their specific successor departments.
-Should any of these five departments or successor departments cease to exist, the award will be used by the remaining named departments.
+“Science and Mathematics” is to be construed to mean exclusively the current “departments” of biology, chemistry, physics, math, computer science and the Phil and Penny Knight Campus for Accelerating Scientific Impact, or their specific successor departments.
+Should any of these six “departments” or successor entities cease to exist, the award will be used by the remaining named “departments”.
 The awardee must be a tenured professor.

 It is our hope in endowing the Professorship that we might help to give other research scientists who are willing to think outside of the trapezoid, the same career opportunities that we have enjoyed at this unique institution.

 At the time of full funding, the Bradshaw & Holzapfel gift on which this Endowed Professorship is based will exceed $2,000,000.